 Cedar’s Classic Original Hummus, $2.50 for eight ounces

 A lot of tasters commented that this hummus seemed the most natural to them.
 It had good flavor, while not standing out as too bold or too bland.
 And even though this hummus has a smooth taste, it also has great texture.
 “Mmm perfectly creamy,” and “Tastes the most natural,” were comments we heard.

-Sabra is a widely sold — and obviously from the results of this test — popular brand of hummus.
+Sabra is a widely sold, popular brand of hummus — and our test only reinforced that.
 Just about all the tasters felt it was easily identifiable, from its thicker, chunkier consistency to its distinct taste.
-"Good flavor, it's my favorite," said one taster, among many who instantly identified the brand.
+“Good flavor, it’s my favorite,” said one taster, among many who instantly identified the brand.

-The name doesn't lie.
+The name doesn’t lie.
 Off the bat, this hummus looked noticeably smoother than all the other brands.
-It was almost velvety, and lacked the texture that many of the other brands seemed to have.
-Flavor-wise, this one sort of hid in the crowd; it didn't have much that made it stand out.
-As one taster said, "It's bland, but fine."
+It was almost velvety.
+Flavor-wise, this one sort of hid in the crowd; it didn’t have much that made it stand out.
+As one taster said, “It’s bland, but fine.”

 One taste tester who eats Tribe hummus on a regular basis was able to identify it with her first taste.
 Talk about impressive taste buds!
 This hummus had a really well-balanced flavor that everyone enjoyed.
 “Tastes like there’s a lot of tahini,” one officemate stated.